 If you ignore the initial prompt, you can add a Google Account at a later time by going to Tools > Accounts.

 We are still fine-tuning the Google Account experience in Outlook for Mac and will provide regular updates to Insiders before releasing the features more broadly.
-You can help us improve the experience by providing feedback and identifying bugs by going to Help > Contact Support.
-See this list of known issues.

 —The Outlook team